Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Sub-Term Property and Size Explosion

 Summing up, the sub-term property seems to be \emph{mandatory} for the study of cost models, because even when the cost model strategy does not have the property, the proof of its polynomiality rests on an auxiliary strategy that does indeed have it.
 Moreover, the micro-step aspect seems \emph{unavoidable} for unlocking polynomial time cost models.

 \paragraph{Size Explosion in Linear Logic} We now explain how to obtain a size exploding family for linear logic proof nets, taking as notion of evaluation \emph{cut elimination at level 0} (the level of a link is the number of $!$ boxes in which it is contained), noted $\Rew{l_0}$, which is, roughly, the analogous of head reduction for proof nets (all head reduction redexes are redexes at level 0, when $\l$-terms are translated to proof nets).
-We shall need only the following two reduction rules for proof nets:
+We shall need only the two reduction rules for proof nets in \reffig{pn-rules} (page \pageref{fig:pn-rules}).
+We shall use $\Rew{\contr 0}$ and $\Rew{\boxbox 0}$ for when those rules are applied to cuts at level $0$.